just1689/freelance-contract/README.md

 Git allows me to keep track of all changes that happen in your application.
 This way, if a bug is introduced I can quickly find where it was added and roll back to the previous bug-free state while I fix things up!
 I require code be under git version control so I can work on your application with your employees or other contractors without worrying that I may be undoing or overwriting each others changes.

 ####Timeline

-This project is scheduled to begin [START DATE] and will last a [PROJECT DURATION].
+Weekly Hour Range: [10-15 hours]

+Circle Back Schedule: [3 months]

+You will be hiring me on retainer.
+This means beginning [START DATE], I will work within the hour range listed above on a weekly basis.
+We will circle back and revisit this range in the time specified above.
-Below is the milestone schedule:
+Below is a milestone schedule that I will be working toward:

-* [MILESTONE NAME, # DAYS REQUIRED]
+* [MILESTONE NAME, PROJECTED DUE DATE]

-This contract will be declared complete when all work completed has been paid in full.
+This contract will be declared complete when revisited at the date listed above.
+A new contract will be drafted at that time for continued work.

 ####Additional development
 Any additional development needed above and beyond what I have agreed to here must be accompanied by an additional contract which I will be happy to provide upon request.
 I retain the right to refuse additional work that is not specifically outlined in this document.